0cjs/sedoc/8bit/apple2/iic.md

 - Port 1 DSR: `E̅X̅T̅I̅N̅T̅` from the external drive connector.
 - Port 2 DSR: `KSTRB` from keyboard.

+The serial port firmware has buffers in auxiliary memory page $08.

 Sending a "command character" (`Ctrl-I` port 1, `Ctrl-A` port 2) will cause the firmware to change the serial port settings (p.155, 169):